Sense and Sensibility (2026 film): Production

-In June 2025, it was reported a film adaptation of Jane Austen's first novel Sense and Sensibility would be directed by Georgia Oakley for Working Title Films and Focus Features from a screenplay by Diana Reid.
+In June 2025, it was reported a film adaptation of Jane Austen's first novel Sense and Sensibility (1811) would be directed by Georgia Oakley for Working Title Films and Focus Features from a screenplay by Diana Reid.
 Producers include Working Title's Tim Bevan and Eric Fellner, with India Flint of November Pictures and Jo Wallett of Kiddo Films.
-The cast is led by Daisy Edgar-Jones and Esmé Creed-Miles.
+The cast is led by Daisy Edgar-Jones, Esmé Creed-Miles, and Bodhi Rae Breathnach.

 Caitríona Balfe, Fiona Shaw, Frank Dillane, and George MacKay joined the cast in July 2025.
-Principal photography started in the United Kingdom that month.
+Principal photography commenced in the United Kingdom that month.

+Arnaud Potier served as cinematographer, Francesca Di Mottola served as production designer and Grace Snell served as costume designer, while Izabella Curry edited the film.
+Roger Goula was hired to compose the score for the film.

 Release

-Sense and Sensibility is scheduled to be released on September 11, 2026 in the United States, and is also scheduled to be released on September 25 in the United Kingdom.
+Sense and Sensibility had its world premiere at London's Leicester Square on September 15, 2026.
+The film was released theatrically on September 25, 2026, in the United Kingdom and will be released on October 16, 2026, in the United States.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 15 critics, indicating "generally favorable" reviews.